charlieegan3/personal-website/content/posts/2020-09-07-github-actions-fun/index.md

 **photos** downloads new post data, downloads missing locations, and then stores the media from the post in object storage.
 It then commits the updated data files which kicks off another action to build the site and push it to the `netlify` branch.
 Seems like a pretty good fit, but I need to make the requests to Instagram via my residential proxy these days.
 The GitHub IPs appear to be unable to make the same requests...

-**music** does quite [a lot more](https://github.com/charlieegan3/music/tree/master/.github/workflows)...
-I summary, the following tasks are all running in Actions:
+**music** does quite [a lot more](https://github.com/charlieegan3/music/tree/master/.github/workflows)... in summary, the following tasks are all running in Actions:

 - Data refresh (download play data and store in BigQuery)
     - Spotify